GNS theory: Gamism

 "C'mon, let's play without these morons."

 These decisions are most common in games pitting characters against successively-tougher challenges and opponents, and may not consider why the characters are facing them in the first place.
 Gamist RPG design emphasizes parity; all player characters should be equally strong and capable of dealing with adversity.

 Combat and diversified options for short-term problem solving (for example, lists of specific spells or combat techniques) are frequently emphasized.
 Randomization provides a gamble, allowing players to risk more for higher stakes rather than modelling probability.
-Examples include Magic: The Gathering, chess and most computer games.

 Narrativism

 Narrativism relies on outlining (or developing) character motives, placing characters into situations where those motives conflict and making their decisions the driving force.
 For example, a samurai sworn to honor and obey his lord might be tested when directed to fight his rebellious son; a compassionate doctor might have his charity tested by an enemy soldier under his care; or a student might have to decide whether to help her best friend cheat on an exam.

 This has two major effects.
 Characters usually change and develop over time, and attempts to impose a fixed storyline are impossible or counterproductive.
 Moments of drama (the characters' inner conflict) make player responses difficult to predict, and the consequences of such choices cannot be minimized.
 Revisiting character motives or underlying emotional themes often leads to escalation: asking variations of the same "question" at higher intensity levels.